openhackathons-org/gpubootcamp/hpc/nways/README.md

 `singularity run --nv nways.simg jupyter-lab --notebook-dir=~/labs`

-Once inside the container, open the jupyter notebook in browser: http://localhost:8888, and start the lab by clicking on the `nways_start.ipynb` notebook.
+Once inside the container, open the jupyter lab in browser: http://localhost:8888, and start the lab by clicking on the `nways_start.ipynb` notebook.

 ## Questions?